Setting up and Using the Build System

 The most convenient way to initialize a build and clone all necessary repositories is by using the init-env script.
 Run this script with the desired build configuration (name of the build repo) as argument.
 See Initializing the build environment.

-Initializing the Build Environment
+Initializing the build environment

-By default this script also runs the
+init-env script.
+By default this script runs the

-meta-update script (see Updating the
+meta-update script (see Updating the repositories).

 Sourcing the init-env script automates the following tasks: